Asian Markets Mostly Down As Traders Fret Over Virus - UrduPoint

 Wall Street, where all three main indexes soared at least seven percent at the start of the week, struggled to extend its rally and turned into negative territory Tuesday.

-The losses bled into Asia, with Hong Kong losing 0.5 percent, while Sydney and Shanghai were both down 0.3 percent.
-Singapore and Manila each dropped more than two percent, while Jakarta was 1.5 percent off and Seoul eased 0.1 percent.
+The losses bled into Asia, with Hong Kong losing more than one percent, Singapore two percent, and Sydney and Seoul each 0.9 percent.

-However, Tokyo went into the break slightly higher and Taipei added one percent.
+Shanghai ended down 0.2 percent, while Manila and Jakarta also saw steep falls.

+Tokyo, however, rose more than two percent as Japan's government unveiled details of a $1 trillion stimulus package, Mumbai added 0.8 percent and Taipei piled on 1.4 percent.
+Wellington also rose.

+Jeffrey Halley, at OANDA, offered a warning for traders to beware any false dawn.

+"A lot of good news has been built into asset markets this week on the most tenuous signs that the outbreak is peaking," he said in note.
+"Should that be proved premature the correction.

-- 'Someone needs to compromise' - Oil prices rallied but the commodity continues to swing as traders keenly await Thursday's planned meeting of the world's top producers, which will discuss a possible output cut.
+.. could be very ugly indeed."
+He said a bear market rally should not be mistaken for the beginning of a V-shaped recovery, adding: "The best we can hope for is a U, with a W in a close second place."
+Oil prices rallied, but the commodity continues to swing as traders keenly await Thursday's planned meeting of the world's top producers, which will discuss a possible output cut.

 The commodity has been battered by the virus as lockdowns around the world bring the global economy to a standstill and drag on demand, while a price war between Russia and Saudi Arabia has compounded the crisis.